2024 Hercus Medal: Finding treatments for devastating brain diseases

 He pioneered the establishment of a world-leading research platform – the Hugh Green Biobank —which allows potential medications for brain disorders to be tested directly on human brain cells that have been generously donated by people for use in research.

-This innovative approach, which has not been previously attempted, will accelerate the development of effective medications for brain disorders ranging from concussion, to Alzheimer’s and Parkinson’s diseases, to brain cancers.
+It is hoped that this innovative approach, which has not been previously attempted, will accelerate the development of effective medications for brain disorders ranging from concussion, to Alzheimer’s and Parkinson’s diseases, to brain cancers.
 In 2019, Mike founded the Freemasons Neurosurgery Research Unit, which facilitates collaborative research partnerships between Auckland City Hospital and the Centre for Brain Research.

 Mike has worked hard to promote awareness and understanding of brain disorders in the community. including hosting school visits to the Centre for Brain Research, especially with Māori students, and contributing to numerous hui with whānau, hapū, and iwi to develop culturally appropriate tikanga for working with human brain tissue.